 - Long working hours – Some employees may look to work longer hours each day, so they only have to work 4-day weeks.
 This may cause increased tiredness and result in sloppy work.

 A TOIL policy can be difficult to create and one you will need to take your time over creating.
 You don’t want to create a policy that annoys employees by setting different rules for different groups of people, but you also need to create one that doesn’t allow employees to abuse overtime.
 Here are a few key things you should include:

 Written consent – We would highly recommend that in your policy you include the fact that employees who want to work overtime, must get this in writing and not just verbally.
 This way there are no issues when a dispute arises between a manager and employee about approved overtime.

 Set a date for when TOIL needs to be used – Another key area you should include in your policy is when TOIL needs to be taken.
 It is probably best to just use your holiday year and whenever that ends, is when an employee needs to use their TOIL by.

 TOIL can be hard to manage, but lucky enough our amazing absence management system can track TOIL for you.
-If you would like to know how you can manage TOIL using our online platform, call us on +44 (0)333 300 3403 or book a demo and one of our software consultants can take you through the system.
+If you would like to know how you can manage TOIL using our online platform, book a demo, and one of our software consultants can take you through the system.